Xola-lab/Lind-ikhayaXola/README.md

 The last two items are direct links to my Github and LinkedIn Profiles.

 It would be remiss of me not to mention that this project is still in the workshop.
 You see, my Web Development skills need a little work.
-Follow me on this journey, as I try to develop as a Data Analyst (and, most importantly, as a Programmer in general) and create a better Portfolio
+Follow me on this journey, as I try to develop as a Data Analyst (and, most importantly, as a Programmer in general) and to create a better Portfolio.

+(And please, do share your thoughts and opinions)